dotnet/performance/src/benchmarks/README.md

 You can filter the benchmarks by namespace, category, type name and method name.
 Examples:

-* `dotnet run -c Release -f netcoreapp2.1 -- --categories CoreCLR Span` - will run all the benchmarks that belong to CoreCLR **AND** Span category
+* `dotnet run -c Release -f netcoreapp2.1 -- --allCategories CoreCLR Span` - will run all the benchmarks that belong to CoreCLR **AND** Span category
 * `dotnet run -c Release -f netcoreapp2.1 -- --anyCategories CoreCLR CoreFX` - will run all the benchmarks that belong to CoreCLR **OR** CoreFX category
 * `dotnet run -c Release -f netcoreapp2.1 -- --filter BenchmarksGame*` - will run all the benchmarks from BenchmarksGame namespace
 * `dotnet run -c Release -f netcoreapp2.1 -- --filter *.ToStream` - will run all the benchmarks with method name ToStream